tripdatabase/tripclick/index.md

 | Number of queries in the test sets <br> (HEAD / TORSO / TAIL) | 1,175 / 1,175 / 1,175 |

 ### Getting the Data
-We offer the following three resource packages:
+We offer the three following resource packages:
-* TripClick Logs Dataset
+1. TripClick Logs Dataset
-* TripClick IR Benchmark
+2. TripClick IR Benchmark
-* TripClick Training Package for Deep Learning Models
+3. TripClick Training Package for Deep Learning Models

-One or more of the listed above can be requested for free via an email.
-[Dr. Kde](mailto:lue@abe.com?subject=[GitHub]%20Source%20Han%20Sans)
+One or more of the listed above can be requested for free via an email: [contact person](mailto:contact@person.com?subject=[TripClick]%20Data%20Request).
-Please, specify ...
+In your request email, please, **specify needed data packages and intended use of the data**.

+Below we describe contents of each package in detail.
+#### TripClick Logs Dataset
+#### TripClick IR Benchmark
+#### TripClick Training Package for Deep Learning Models
 ### Experiments
 ### Terms and Conditions
 ### Legal Notices